 Our programme Rhythm

-TAKE OVER – To complement SAW’s own programme, we have two months of Take Over from February to March, where we work with exhibition proposals which we feel reflect SAW’s ethos.
+FEB – MAR: To complement SAW’s own programme, we have two months of Take Over from February to March, where we work with exhibition proposals which we feel reflect SAW’s ethos.
 Take Over is an opportunity to take charge of the gallery and stage a short exhibition or series of events in order to try new ways of curating and exhibiting.n or series of events in order to try new ways of curating and exhibiting.
 To find out more about Take Over click here.

-PAINT – We host an annual summer exhibition in July and August for our Painting for Fun group from work produced over the entire year.
+JULY – AUG: We host an annual summer exhibition in July and August for our Painting for Fun group from work produced over the entire year.

 Most parts of our programme embody more than one of these aspects, playing on the intersection of contemporary art, theological reflection and community activism.
 However we have divided the programme elements below into the categories they most strongly embody.

-CELEBRATE – Our yearly Shieldfield summer party collaborating with our local friends to celebrate the local community.
+HARVEST FESTIVAL – Our yearly Shieldfield Harvest Festival collaborating with our local friends to celebrate the local community flourishing.

 Art and Enquiry

 EXHIBITIONS – We use art as a mode of enquiry to explore all of life, including different viewpoints of theology, church practice, society and politics.
-These exhibitions include Take Over, Residency, Paint, Support, Engage and Process.
 Part of our enquiry includes written text within an exhibition context in the form of labelling, exhibition interpretation and publications.
 Another part of our enquiry is through conversation, making and action at programmed events.